StuartsProjects/SX1280/examples/ReadMe.md

 **SX1280LT\_LoRa\_Simple\_RX** - Receives a LoRa packets according to the LoRa parameters in the settings.h file.
 Results displayed in IDE serial monitor.
 Used together with matching TX program.
 The LED will flash when a packet is received, you can add and enable a buzzer too.

 **SX1280LT\_LoRa\_Link\_Test\_TX** - This used for testing the sensitivity of links or antennas etc. The transmitter sends a sequence of packets starting at a specified power (in settings.h) and decrease the power used to send the packet by 1dBm at a time.
 The packet contains the ASCII representation of the packet power such a +10 for 10dBm, +01 for 1dBm and -10 for -10dBm.
 The receiver prints these ASCII values so you can see at what power level the link fails.
 Use the SX1280LT_LoRa_Simple_RX program to receive the packets.
 This program used addressed packets.

+**SX1280LT\_Ranging\_Receiver**

+This is the program for the node that will respond to ranging request.
+It waits for incoming ranging requests and if valid responds with a packet back to the requester.

+**SX1280L\T_Ranging\_Requester**

+This program transmits ranging requests.
+If the receivers response is picked up the distance is calculated and averaged over 5 ranging attempts.
+The ranging requester can send requests to specific receivers, see the SX128 datasheet for details.
+In these examples an address of 16 is used fore both RX and TX so that there is a direct match.

+**SX1280LT\_Ranging\_Calibration\_Checker**

+This is used to calibrate the ranging function, see the separate document 'Ranging Calibration.md' for details on how to use it.
+Needs the ranging receiver running.

+Enjoy.

+### Stuart Robinson
+### July 2019